 Keap has integrated the formerly known Infusionsoft software into its Max plan, aimed at established businesses.
 Max includes advanced features such as lead scoring, one-click cross-selling, customizable analytics, and real-time updates and automations from Shopify sales.

 E-commerce integrations have been upgraded on Pro as well, with online check-out forms being customizable and synced across your CRM data.
 The Lite and Pro plans have additionally seen improvements in mobile marketing: for instance, you can broadcast and automate text messages to your contacts if based in the US and Canada.

 Keap charges for its three plans on a monthly basis.
 Although it has no annual billing option, it does drop 30% off the initial five months, with regular prices billed thereafter.
 Keap monthly pricing increases with the number of contacts stored, and each additional user is billed at a flat $30 each.
-Starting with $56 per month for 500 contacts on the Lite plan, Keap plans can go as high as $350 per month for 25,000 contacts on the Max plan.
+Starting with $56 a month for 500 contacts on the Lite plan, Keap plans can go as high as $350 a month for 25,000 contacts on the Max plan.

 Users can also work with a professional Keap coach to develop a personalized sales and marketing playbook for a one-off fee of $499.